lianneb10/ACNH-Villager-Tracker/README.md

 * Villager icons (pulled from external API) displayed within the islands on the home page
 * Villager information (pulled from external API) displayed in the island detail page
 * Full CRUD on user model, full CRUD on island model, CRD on villager model
 * Custom 404 Error page for handling URLs that do not exist in the code
+* Custom favicon for website utilizing [realfavicongenerator](https://realfavicongenerator.net/svg-favicon/)

 ## Backend
 * All data stored in MongoDB, which can be accessed and modified utilized the Mongo shell (mongosh).